-The Wisconsin State Invitational Championship Tournament ("WSICT") is an annual event for 5th through 8th grade teams, played between late-February and mid-April.
+The Wisconsin State Invitational Championship Tournament ("WSICT") is an annual event for 5th through 8th grade teams, played between late February and mid-April.
 All teams invited to the WSICT for the first time are contacted in the fall and winter before the next spring's events.
-Teams that played competitively in the WSICT the previous year and are in compliance with all tournament rules regarding All Tournament Team ballots, liability waivers, eligibility requirements, etc., are extended written invitations in October for the WSICT events the next spring.
+Teams that played competitively in the WSICT the previous year and are in compliance with all tournament rules regarding All Tournament Team ballots, liability waivers/concussion agreements, eligibility requirements, etc., are extended invitations in late October for the WSICT events the next spring.

 This posting is intended to answer some basic questions and assist in streamlining the application process for those teams that are very competitive and are single-school district feeder teams.
 For the teams that do not qualify, either because they aren't sufficiently strong, or are not true high school feeder teams as provided for by our eligibility rules, this posting will help coaches understand the selection process before contacting us about entering the tournament.

 Hotel Accommodations: On the website, click on "Hotel Information."
 We have a large number of hotel rooms blocked for each WSICT venue.
 While you are welcome to call hotels on your own, you may find that many of them are “filled” because of the extensive number of rooms we’ve blocked.